latentflip/bacon-talk-realtimeconfeu/presentation.md

     a = b + c

-!

-# It's like, what if:

-    a = b + c

-meant a _always equals_ b plus c

-!

-# It's like, what if:

-    a = b + c

-meant a _always equals_ b plus c
+meant a _always equals_ b plus c, at any time

-instead of assign b + c to a at this moment in time.

 !